Hiyori-API/checker_mal/README.md

 This is mostly a rewrite of [mal-id-cache](https://github.com/seanbreckenridge/mal-id-cache), with nicer concurrency/entrypoints.

+Currently any changes discovered by this are back filled to `mal-id-cache`

 This acts as the Checker for MAL to maintain a cache for `Hiyori`, but it has some additional, optional `applications`.

 ### Planned Features: